hekate-io/hekate/README.md

  Dependency upgrades:

  - Upgraded to Netty 4.1.15.Final.
- - Upgraded to Kryo 4.0.1
+ - Upgraded to Kryo 4.0.1.
- - Upgraded to Apache jClouds 2.0.2
+ - Upgraded to Apache jClouds 2.0.2.

 ### v.1.0.1 (01-Jul-2017)

  New features and improvements:

  - Fixed invalid links in javadocs.
- - Fixed invalid URL in `<scm>` section of pom.xml files
+ - Fixed invalid URL in `<scm>` section of pom.xml files.

  Dependency upgrades:

- - Upgraded to Spring Boot 1.5.4.RELEASE
+ - Upgraded to Spring Boot 1.5.4.RELEASE.
- - Upgraded to AWS Java SDK 1.11.158
+ - Upgraded to AWS Java SDK 1.11.158.
- - Upgraded to Spring Framework 4.3.9.RELEASE
+ - Upgraded to Spring Framework 4.3.9.RELEASE.

 ### v.1.0.0 (30-Jun-2017)